dialex/start-testing/docs/tools/mnemonics.md

   - Processes: the activities performed to generate those outputs
   - Scenarios: step by step descriptions of those activities (aka. test cases)
   - Inputs: data used by scenarios to perform an activity (aka. test conditions)
+- When writing a user story: **`INVEST`** by [Bill Wake](https://xp123.com/articles/invest-in-good-stories-and-smart-tasks/)
+  - Independent: should be ready to start without waiting for another story
+  - Negotiable: should capture the goal and leave the implementation for debate
+  - Valuable: should deliver value to some stakeholder
+  - Estimable: should have an effort amount, so than it can be prioritised
+  - Small: should be achievable in one to three days
+  - Testable: otherwise how do you know you're done?
 - When detailing *functional* requirements: **`WWWWWHEK`** by [Darren McMillan](http://www.bettertesting.co.uk/content/?p=857)
   - What is this for?
   - Who is this for?